oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 - Click the `Create Bucket` button

-Note, if the bucket name must be unique in your tenancy, if it's not (even if the other bucket is in a different compartment) you will not be able to create it and will have to try again using a different name.
+Note, if the bucket name must be unique across your entire tenancy in the region, if it's not (even if the other bucket is in a different compartment) you will not be able to create it and will have to try again using a different name.

 You will now see the list of buckets in your compartment.
-Remember that in my case the `TG` bucket existed previously.
+Remember that in my case the `TG` bucket existed previously, so there are two shown here.

 ![](images/Object-storage-after-create-bucket.png)